Poggersdorf: Coat of Arms

 The coat of arms of Poggersdorf/Pokrče has the form of an escutcheon with green background as a symbol of the agricultural nature of the municipality.
 The black peak is heads down symbolizing the local industry (Notburgahütte) as well the extraction of peat (turf) in the location of Raunachmoss (Blato).
 The religious monument, a wayside shrine, is characteristic for the whole region and can be found in Wabelsdorf (Vabnja vas), Eisersdorf (Virnja vas) in Linsenberg (Lečja gora) as well as in Raunachmoos (Blato).
 The lance and the shepherds’ stick symbolize the right of possession of arms and the rural culture of the so-called “Edlinger” (“kosezi”) of the times of medieval Carantania, which have kept their privileges much longer.
 The pincer symbolizes the mining activity in the Notburgahütte.

 The blazon and the flag were conferred on 13.
 February 1996.
 The flag is green and yellow and contains the blazon.

 Politics

 Municipal Council and Mayor

-The Municipal Council of Poggersdorf (Pokrče) has 19 members and, following the local elections in 2009, is constituted by: